Barbara W. Tuchman: Historian

 With the publication of Bible and Sword in 1956, Tuchman dedicated herself to historical research and writing, turning out a new book approximately every four years.
 Rather than feeling hampered by the lack of an advanced degree in history, Tuchman argued that freedom from the rigors and expectations of academia was actually liberating.
 She said that the norms of academic writing would have "stifled any writing capacity."

 Tuchman favored a literary approach to the writing of history, providing eloquent explanatory narratives rather than concentration upon discovery and publication of fresh archival sources.
 In the words of one biographer, Tuchman was "not a historian's historian; she was a layperson's historian who made the past interesting to millions of readers".

 In 1971, Tuchman received the St. Louis Literary Award from the Saint Louis University Library Associates.

-In 1978, Tuchman was elected a Fellow of the American Academy of Arts and Sciences.
+In 1978, Tuchman was elected a fellow of the American Academy of Arts and Sciences.
 She became the first female president of the American Academy of Arts and Letters in 1979.
 She won a U.S. National Book Award in History for the first paperback edition of A Distant Mirror in 1980.
 Also in 1980 Tuchman gave the National Endowment for the Humanities' (NEH) Jefferson Lecture, the U.S. federal government's highest honor for achievement in the humanities.
 Tuchman's lecture was titled "Mankind's Better Moments".

-Tuchman was a trustee of Radcliffe College and a lecturer at Harvard University, the University of California, and the Naval War College.
+Tuchman was a trustee of Radcliffe College.
 Although she never received a graduate degree in history, Tuchman was the recipient of a number of honorary degrees from leading American universities, including Yale University, Harvard University, New York University, Columbia University, Boston University, and Smith College, among others.